apnadkarni/tcl9-migrate/README.md

 recommended to declare variables explicitly using either `global` or `variable` depending on whether the intent was to modify a global or namespace variable.

+### [UNKNOWNCOMMAND]

+The command is not available in Tcl 9.

+The `string bytelength` command is not present in Tcl 9.

+The `case` command is not present in Tcl 9.
+The `switch` command can be used in its place.

+The subcommands `variable`, `vinfo` and `vdelete` of the `trace` command are not present in Tcl 9.
+The `trace add variable`, `trace remove variable` and `trace info variable` commands can be used in their place.

 ## Credits